abargher/scav2025/scav-items.md

 [ ] 146 - Speedrun khan academy 5th grade math challenge
 [ ] 121 - 1 minute choreographed video showcasing the mechanized Crerar stacks
 [ ] 193 - jellyfish github contribution graph
-[ ] 285 - an in-n-out burger
-            - PENDING: Gus is shipping
 [ ] 295 - mustache of a faculty member
 [ ] 298 - a computer that can interpret semaphore